Slackadays/Clipboard/README.md

 - Works with text, files, directories, pipes, your goat, _anything_,
 - A nearly infinite number of temporary or persistent clipboards <sub>(limited only by your system!)</sub>
-- Real, whole, full-fat regex manipulation for everything you copy,
-- Seamless integration with your [existing desktop clipboards](https://github.com/Slackadays/Clipboard/wiki/GUI-Clipboard-Compat),
+- Seamless integration with your [existing clipboards](https://github.com/Slackadays/Clipboard/wiki/GUI-Clipboard-Compat),
 - Support for your favorite languages like español, português, and Türkçe,
-- JSON output for scripting so slick you'll need a slip hazard sign,
 - Gorgeous <img src="documentation/readme-assets/eyecandy.svg" height="16px" alt="eye candy"/> for your viewing pleasure,
 - Documentation you'll actually want to read <sub>(all in this readme)</sub>
 - And tons more!